Skrylar/ImpromptuModular/README.md

 **CLK**: clock input.
 The sequencer is always running.
 To stop it, the clock has to be stopped.

 **RND**: a 0 to 1 probability knob, used to randomly change the state of a step.
 The probability is applied to the trigger of the next step being reached at every clock pulse, in the current channel.
 A 0 value means no change, 1 means the state of the trigger will be toggled (useful for inverting a pattern).
-The RND CV input's voltage is divided by 10 and added to the value of the knob to yield the actual probablility.
-For example, with the knob at full right, the CV input has no effet, and with the knob at full left, a value of 10V on the CV input gives a probability of 1.
+The RND CV input's voltage is divided by 10 and added to the value of the knob to yield the actual probability.
+For example, with the knob at full right, the CV input has no effect, and with the knob at full left, a value of 10V on the CV input gives a probability of 1.

 **CLEAR**: state-type button that turns of all triggers of the current channel.